YoWuwuuuw/incubator-seata/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

+---
+name: Feature Request

+about: Suggest an idea for Seata

+---

 <!--
     Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with